asvarga/phibs/README.md

- github's messing up the spacing, so just read the instructions in-game.
+github's messing up the spacing, so just read the instructions in-game. unfortunately, you need numpy set up.